 # What security risks should I plan for with edge traversal?

 Risks include misconfigurations at the edge, compromised endpoints, identity fatigue or weak MFA, and misapplied access policies.
 Mitigate with strong authentication, posture checks, continuous monitoring, and regular audits.
-Ubiquiti er-x vpn setup guide for secure remote access, performance tips, and troubleshooting
+Edgerouter show vpn config guide for EdgeRouter IPsec, L2TP, and VPN status viewing and troubleshooting 2026

 # How does edge traversal affect user experience?